Hello. Welcome to my blog.

-My name is Kira Maddox, and as of this post I’m a journalism major, sociology minor at Ithaca College, though I hail from the Utica area.
+My name is Kira Maddox, and as of this moment I’m a journalism major, sociology minor at Ithaca College, though I hail from the Utica area.
 I now work for The Ithacan, Ithaca College’s award-winning, student-run publication.
 I started off as a copy editor, making myself known for working long, unpaid hours; being particularly meticulous; and sitting on the floor in front of the filing cabinet in the corner.
-However, I quickly moved up the copy/proof section ranks and now hold a place on the editorial board as the managing editor.
+However, I quickly moved up the copy/proof section ranks and now hold the top position on the editorial board as the editor-in-chief.

 Truth be told, I had no idea I wanted to be a journalist until I blindly declared my major and entered my first year of college.
 But as I started studying the field in-depth and doing hands-on work, I realized something about myself:

 I really like to cause a ruckus.

-I fell in love with the higher calling ideal that journalism has to offer — the idea of being a watchdog to the watchdogs, and keeping people (mainly public officials and those in power) in line for the good of the public.
-Though I can admit that much of today’s modern media have fallen away from this goal, I hold in my heart the belief that it can get back on track — or at least that I can.
+I fell in love with the higher-calling ideal that journalism has to offer — the idea of being a watchdog to the watchdogs and keeping people in line for the good of the public.